I guess you've heard what the new British prime minister said.

 It's like Lisa Myers on NBC.

-Most of the recent plots had been the work of so-called homegrown cells with ties to Pakistan, disaffected young British Muslims who, in some cases, went to Pakistan for terror training.
+Most of the recent plots had been the work of so-called homegrown cells with ties to Pakistan, disaffected young British Muslims who in some cases went to Pakistan for terror training.

 Here you have a group of highly educated foreigners, the kind of people that this country actually encourages to come to Britain.

-So that makes it very tough list.
+So that makes it a very tough list.

-Uh and this is you know, border security is one of the problems that the opponents had, so this story would have, I think, put a nail in the coffin in it anyway.
+So this story would have, I think, put a nail in the coffin in it anyway.

 His name is Patrick.